Analytics

 The boilerplate includes server-side functions to query Plausible:

-import { getTotalVisitors, getPageAnalytics } from "~/lib/analytics"
+import { getPlausibleVisitors, getPlausiblePageviews } from "~/lib/analytics"

-// Get visitor count over time
+// Get visitor count over time (returns Record<string, number> grouped by day)

-// Get metrics for a specific page
+// Get pageviews for a specific page (returns number)

 Last updated on